Research.

 post-image

-Do individuals care about the earnings of their neighbors?
-Do they prefer to be a big fish in a small pond?
-We provide revealed-preference evidence from a field experiment with 1,080 senior medical students participating in the National Resident Matching Program.
+Do individuals care about their neighbors' earnings?
+Do they prefer being a big fish in a small pond?
+We provide revealed-preference evidence from a field experiment involving 1,000 senior medical students in the National Resident Matching Program.

 Bottan, N. and Perez-Truglia, R. (2022).
 Choosing Your Pond: Location Choices and Relative Income.
 Review of Economics and Statistics, Vol. 104 (5), pp. 1010–1027.